scikit-sparse/scikit-sparse/doc/cholmod.rst

 vectors) ``b``, and return either a sparse or dense ``x`` accordingly.

-All methods in this section act on :math:`LDL'` factorizations; `L` always refers to the matrix returned by :meth:`L_D`, not that returned by :meth:`L` (though conversion is not performed unless necessary).
+All methods in this section act on :math:`LDL'` factorizations by default.

-.. note:: If you need an efficient implementation of :meth:`solve_L` or :meth:`solve_Lt` that works with the :math:`LL'` factorization, then drop us a line, it'd be easy to add.
+Thus `L` refers by default to the matrix returned by :meth:`L_D`, not that returned by :meth:`L` (though conversion is not performed unless necessary).

 .. automethod:: Factor.solve_A(b)